April 2020 Question of the Month | Breast cancer screenings

 Nebraska is among the states where legislation has been introduced this year to expand insurance requirements and improve patient access.
 LB 948 would require insurers to cover one baseline screening mammogram for women between 35 and 40 years of age, an annual screening mammogram for women 40 or older, and an annual screening digital breast tomosynthesis and diagnostic MRI for women 40 or older with increased risks of breast cancer.
 Other related bills in the Midwest this year include Iowa’s SSB 3162 and Minnesota’s HF 3088.

-Question of the Month highlights an inquiry sent to the CSG Midwest Information Help Line.
+Question of the Month highlights an inquiry sent to the CSG Midwest Information Help Line, an information-request service for legislators and other state and provincial officials from the region.